-430. Complementary and Alternative Healthcare Modalities.
+430. Health Consumerism and Introduction to Complementary and Alternative Modalities for Health Professionals.
 Credit 3 hours.
-Prerequisites: Junior standing or permission of the Department Head.
-An exploration of alternative and complementary treatments and therapies covering a broad range of healing philosophies.
+An exploration of alternative and complementary healthcare treatments and therapies covering a broad range of healing philosophies.
 Students will examine safety & effectiveness, practitioner expertise, service delivery and cost.
-Current research conducted by the National Center of Alternative and Complementary Health will be investigated
+Current research conducted by the National Center of Alternative and Complementary Health will be investigated.
+(As Needed)

 435. Healthcare Administration.
 Credit 3 hours.
-Prerequisites: HS 313 and Junior Standing or permission of the Department Head.
+Prerequisites: HS 300, 312, or 313; and Junior standing or permission of the Department Head.
 This course will introduce concepts, principles, and practices of healthcare administration.
 Students will develop their knowledge in areas including negotiation, leadership, organizational design, organizational culture, how people work in organizations and strategy.
+(As Needed)

 439. Spirituality and Health.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of the Department Head.
 An exploration of the influences of spirituality on aspects of health and disease.
 Through a combination of class discussion, group activities, guest speakers, and self-reflection, students will identify the relationship between spirituality, illness, and health promotion.
+(As Needed)

 440. Research Methods in Health Sciences.
 Credit 3 hours.
-Prerequisites: HS 260 and Junior Standing or permission of the Department Head.
+Prerequisites: Junior standing, and either HS 300 or HS 312, or permission of the Department Head.
 This course introduces students to research theory and methods of the health science field.
 The research methodologies covered in this class are applicable to all disciplines of the health science field.
 Students will learn the entire process for conducting and evaluating scientific research.
+(Spring)

 453. Health Assessment and Promotion.
 Credit 3 hours.
-Prerequisite: HS 132, 4 hours Anatomy/Physiology, Junior Standing or permission of the Department Head.
+Prerequisite: Junior standing, and either HS 132 or 133, and either ZOO 250 or ZOO 251, or permission of the Department Head.
 An examination of the cause, identification and control of selected lifestyle diseases.
 Emphasis is placed on risk factor assessment and health screening methodologies.
+A Laboratory fee is required for this course.
+(Fall, Spring)

 454. Health Behavior Change.
 Credit 3 hours.
-Prerequisite: Junior standing, HS 132 or 133, and 320 or permission of the Department Head.
+Prerequisite: Junior standing, and either HS 132 or 133 or permission of Department Head.
 Students will explore and apply principles of modifying health behaviors on an individual, group, and community level for the prevention of health problems or the adoption of healthy lifestyles.
 Partial emphasis is placed on improving student competency in communication, decision making and counseling skills for assisting others in confronting personal health concerns.
+(Fall, Spring)

 461. The School Health Program.
 Credit 3 hours.
 Prerequisites: HS 131 and 132 or 133 and Junior standing.
 A study of administrative policies, procedures and principles essential to the development and implementation of a comprehensive school health program.
+(Fall)

 462. Health Seminar.
 Credit 3 hours.
 Prerequisite: Junior standing.
 Course identified by description each semester offered.
-An in-depth study of assigned topics will be required.
+May be repeated as topics vary.
+(As Needed)